allenkei/allenkei.github.io/README.md

 ### Publications

-Temporal Exponential Random Graph Model for Dynamic Valued Networks\
+A Partially Separable Temporal Model for Dynamic Valued Networks\
 In Preparation

 YouRefIt: Embodied Reference Understanding with Language and Gesture\